ryeash/doctor/README.md

 ##### [@Factory](doctor-core/src/main/java/vest/doctor/Factory.java)

-This method in this class does a similar thing (though having both in your project will cause a compilation error, so just pick one):
+This factory method in this class does a similar thing (though having both in your project will cause a compilation error, so just pick one):

 ```java